torarvid/slackirc/README.md

 in a Slack channel, and it will set up the connection.

+Please feel free to send me comments and suggestions, either here or in the [public trello board](https://trello.com/b/bEHt5lrT/slackirc).

 ### Integration setup

 For this service to work, we depend on various Slack integrations.